Adding yoga to aerobic workouts can effectively reduce high blood pressure

 How to lower blood pressure

-Yoga can help increase flexibility and balance, but the ancient practice could have another benefit: helping to lower blood pressure.
+Doing Yoga and Meditation Daily can help increase flexibility and balance, but the ancient practice could have another benefit: helping to lower blood pressure immediately.

 A Case Study on How Yoga & Aerobics Can Lower Blood Pressure